bootstrapdisruptive/S3TemplateEngine/README.md

 All you have to do is follow the installation paragraph, and you can write your HTML-based templates, put them into a specific S3 bucket and see the magic happen.

 ## Installation
+ * Create an S3 bucket and upload the content of the folder "s3" (multiple zip files) into it
+   * ...
  * Execute the "S3TemaplateEngine.json" in CLoudFormation
    * Download the github repository.
    * Cretae an AWS account or sign in into an existing one